microsoft/FluidFramework/experiments/domstream/README.md

 - Attribute with NS
 - URL rewriting of style and href should done fully
 - Childlist update should be generate per mutation record (and with remove and add done separately?)
+- Input radio button needs to be synced
+- Support for audio/Video elements

 Only in "TAB" mode:
 - real implementation of HTMLUtil.htmlEncode